MystenLabs/sui/doc/src/contribute/observability.md

 The `RUST_LOG` environment variable can be used to set both the overall logging level as well as the level for individual components, and even filtering down to specific spans or tags within spans are possible too.
 For more details, please see the [EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html) docs.

-## (Re)Configuration

-## Observability of MOVE programs, events, etc.

-TODO.

-We need to provide means to authenticate the events etc (by linking them to signed effects).

 ## Viewing logs, traces, metrics